 Chicken Police is a pretty odd noir indie game starring anthropomorphic animals.
 Colorizing this game yielded some pretty fascinating results.
 Most of the colors seem pretty accurate to real life but some of the details are quite funny.
 Such as the pink discoloration on the horse’s mouth that makes it seem like it has lips.
 Hard to say if this is an effect caused by the software or if the horse does indeed have human-like lips but this is some good stuff either way.

 Albert and Otto is in some ways the exact opposite of Limbo in terms of how the color pallet is being used.
 Here, the silhouettes of characters and important objects in the foreground are white while everything is black or shades of gray.
 It’s interesting to observe how the colorizer made very few changes to the white portions but added quite a lot of color to other areas.
 The sky, water, and background trees in particular.
 The end result is somewhere between monochrome and fully colored, which makes quite a unique combination.
 In fact, I wouldn’t mind seeing a mod for Albert and Otto that makes the entire game look like this, to be honest.
-Click to check out more best tools to colorize black and white photos.
+Click to check out more Top 10 Tools To Change Color of Image.

 Next up I wanted to colorize a black and white game that’s still in development at the time of this writing.
 The upcoming title is set to launch sometime during 2021 and will feature a visual style focused on light and shadows.
 I didn’t have particularly high hopes for this one at first because I was expecting the excessive use of bright lights to tamper with the conversion process.
 As it turns out, though, the colorized image is actually pretty amazing and sort of reminds me of Bioshock.
 Granted, the background lights are a bit overpowering but not nearly enough to distract from the rest of the scenery.